samphamdotnetmicroservices02/Play.Infra/README.md

 the containers needed for a few other services that we are going to be using or deploying into Kubernetes, so we have enough of those to require at least two VMs.
 You could use more if you want to but two should be good enough.

---atach-acr $acrName: The next thing that we are going to need is one more argument to grant permission to this AKS cluster to connect to our ACR.
+--attach-acr $acrName: The next thing that we are going to need is one more argument to grant permission to this AKS cluster to connect to our ACR.
 Remember that a moment, in a previous lesson, we created a container registry.
 Now our Kubernetes cluster is going to need to connect to that registry to download the container images into the nodes that are part of the cluster, so that it can run the containers.
 To make this simpler and just grant access right away to the cluster as soon as it is created.